parinfer/parinfer.js/resources/public/content.md

 ### Safely quarantine paren imbalances

-If there are paren imbalances in Safe Mode, the code is not processed, and you are prevented from switching to Infer Mode.
-This safely quarantines the imbalances that could be misinterpreted in Infer Mode.
-Thus, Safe Mode gives you an environment to fix them, after which the code is automatically formatted and ready for Infer Mode should you choose to switch.
+If there are paren imbalances in Paren Mode, the code is not processed, and you are prevented from switching to Indent Mode.
+This safely quarantines the imbalances that could be misinterpreted in Indent Mode.
+Thus, Paren Mode gives you an environment to fix them, after which the code is automatically formatted and ready for Indent Mode should you choose to switch.

 ### Safely open existing files

-We must take parens literally when opening an existing file, so we run it through Safe Mode before trying to switch to Infer Mode.
+We must take parens literally when opening an existing file, so we run it through Safe Mode before trying to switch to Indent Mode.

 <div class="interact">
 <i class="fa fa-keyboard-o fa-lg"></i>